psychbruce/FMAT/README.md

 ### Notes

--   Improvements are ongoing, especially for adaptation to more diverse (less popular) BERT models.
+-   Improvements are ongoing, especially for more diverse (less popular) BERT models.
--   If you find bugs or have problems using the functions, please report them at [GitHub Issues](https://github.com/psychbruce/FMAT/issues) or send me an email.
+-   If you have problems using the functions, please report at [GitHub Issues](https://github.com/psychbruce/FMAT/issues).

 ## Guidance for GPU Acceleration